 For our more active visitors, Hamsterley Forest with its range of mountain bike trails and great walking, is just over 30mins drive away and offers a great day out.

-For more details about what to see and do in Teesdale, visit Teesdale Discovery.
+For more details about what to see and do in Teesdale, visit Explore Teesdale.

 Note: You can zoom or drag the map to see all attractions.